birthrand/SimpleDAW/README.md

 </p>

 ## Components
-SimpleDAW uses the [AudioKit](https://github.com/AudioKit/AudioKit) library to get a music pitch with note and amplitude from a specified frequency.
+SimpleDAW uses the [AudioKit](https://github.com/AudioKit/AudioKit) library to get a music pitch with its note and amplitude from a specified frequency.

 ## Features